apache/openwhisk/docs/reference.md

 **Note:** This default limits are for the open source distribution; production deployments like IBM Cloud Functions likely have higher limits.
 As an operator or developer you can change some of the limits using [Ansible inventory variables](../ansible/README.md#changing-limits).

+**Note:** On Openwhisk 2.0 with the scheduler service, **concurrent** in the table below really means the max containers that can be provisioned at once for a namespace.
+The api _may_ be able to accept more activations than this number at once depending on a number of factors.

 The following table lists the default limits for actions.

 | limit | description | configurable | unit | default |